 Providing students with the tools they'll need to be successful writers in college and their profession, A Short Guide to Writing about Biology emphasizes writing as a means to examine, evaluate, share, and refine ideas.
 The text teaches students how to read critically, study, evaluate and report data, and how to communicate information clearly and logically.

 Students are also given detailed advice on locating useful sources, interpreting the results of statistical tests, maintaining effective laboratory and field notebooks, writing effective research proposals and poster presentations, writing effective applications, and communicating information to both professional and general audiences.

 This free online course developed at Stanford, Writing in the Sciences, teaches scientists to become more effective writers, using practical examples and exercises.
 Topics include: principles of good writing, tricks for writing faster and with less anxiety, the format of a scientific manuscript, and issues in publication and peer review.
 Students from non-science disciplines can benefit from the training provided in the first four weeks (on general principles of effective writing).

-The Global Communication Center (GCC) at CMU is a tutoring resource supporting students' efforts to improve their written, oral, and visual communication skills.
+The Student Academic Success Center at CMU provides resources for supporting students' efforts to improve written, oral, and visual communication skills.
 The GCC supports any student, at any level, in any discipline, at any stage of the composing process.
 The GCC offers free one-on-one tutoring for academic communication projects on the first floor of the Hunt Library.